Prostitution in Oceania: Palau

 profiting from prostitution, soliciting and purchasing of sex.

 Some illegal prostitution occurs in karaoke bars, massage parlours, and bars.
 The prostitutes are mainly Chinese & Filipino.
 This trade has declined since the shutting of the military bases.
+In January 2014, Peleliu governor Temmy Shmull was charged with soliciting prostitutes at a karaoke bar in Koror.

 Palau is a destination country for women subjected to sex trafficking and for women.
 Women from China and the Philippines are recruited to work in Palau as waitresses or clerks, but some are subsequently forced into prostitution in karaoke bars or massage parlours, many operated by Taiwanese, Filipino, or Palauan nationals.

 Polynesia

 American Samoa

 Prostitution in American Samoa is illegal, as are related activities such as brothel keeping and procuring.
 These acts are punishable by law, including a fine of more than $500 or a jail sentence of up to a year for customers of prostitution.

 W. Somerset Maugham's short story Rain about a missionary trying to get a prostitute to give up her ways is based on Maugham's visit to American Samoa's capital Pago Pago in 1916.